-Not addressing the situation could leave a long-lasting impact on your entire organization.
+Failure to address the situation could have a long-lasting impact on your entire organization.

 "A company might quickly want to nip ongoing excuses in the bud, because if not addressed, it taints the workplace culture and creates issues with other employees who see this person as getting away with the excuse," Woolridge said.

 When it comes to punishment, companies will likely treat the situation differently.
 Some might discipline the employee, while others may terminate the employee if they are seeing a pattern of not-so-believable reasons for missing work.
-Having policies in place that address absences and tardiness can help employers navigate these situations, according to Woolridge.
+Established policies that address absences and tardiness can help employers navigate these situations, according to Woolridge.

-"You should follow your policy, because if you do not, it is not worth having and [it] creates more issues," Woolridge said.
+"You should follow your policy, because if you do not, it is not worth having and [it] creates more issues," she said.

 How to track and manage employees missing work